Thanks to advanced features it offers, the software does all you would expect from a high-quality USB over RDP redirector.

 There is a number of reasons why you might need to access devices connected to the host PC from your remote desktop, Virtual Machine or Terminal Server.USB Redirector RDP Edition by Incentives Pro is an app that will definitely help you do this quickly and easily.
 The software is one of the best remote desktop USB redirection solutions for working in the virtual environment in the single-user mode.
 The app supports various Windows OS versions, including Windows 10, Windows 2016 Server and more.

 4. Microsoft RemoteFX

 If it’s necessary to redirect the functionality of a USB device to a virtual desktop, you can also try RemoteFX add-on for Windows Server 2008.
 A computer with a peripheral inserted works as a thin-client when you use the add-on to make the device available for access from your virtual machine.
-In spite of all the advantages of this solution, you should keep in mind that this way has its special requirements and limitations.
+In spite of all the advantages of this solution, you should keep in mind that this way has its special requirements and limitations for RDP USB passthrough.
 For instance, to provide remote desktop USB access, you will need to insert the peripheral into your local PC first and then start the RDP session.
-The sequence of actions is very important in this case, otherwise the device redirection isn’t possible.
+The sequence of actions is very important in this case, otherwise the RDP USB redirection isn’t possible.

 Therefore, the software versatility deriving from its feature set is obviously the deciding factor between all the methods of sharing devices over RDP.
 Considering this important aspect in combination with the ease of use, you can see that the real power lies in USB Network Gate, an advanced software designed to meet all your remote desktop USB redirection needs effortlessly and efficiently.